Sumit189/LearnTube-AI/README.md

 # LearnTube AI

 A Chrome extension that transforms passive YouTube watching into active learning by generating AI-powered quizzes during videos.
-Think of it like Coursera's quiz system, but automatically applied to any educational YouTube video you watch.
+Think of it like Coursera's quiz system, but automatically applied to any YouTube video you watch.

 ## Research Inspiration
-We've all been there: watching a 45-minute educational YouTube video only to realize halfway through that our mind has completely wandered.
+We've all been there: watching a 45-minute YouTube video only to realize halfway through that our mind has completely wandered.
 Passive watching is easy, but retention is hard.
 Platforms like Coursera show that active learning with quizzes dramatically improves knowledge retention, but that model only works for structured courses.

 Recent studies reinforce the importance of interactivity in video-based learning.
 Recent studies reinforce the importance of interactivity in video-based learning.